-All operations will be closely monitored to generate data on financial and environmental costs; this will include time taken to harvest an area, used fuel, other GHG emissions, etc.
+All operations were closely monitored to generate data on financial and environmental costs; this will include time taken to harvest an area, used fuel, other GHG emissions, etc.

 The objectives of the work on agricultural machinery aim to: